-In addition to the above 1-5 evaluation items, only if there is anything else that deserves mention regarding the center project's progress, please note it.
+• In addition to the above 1-5 evaluation items, only if there is anything else that deserves mention regarding the center project's progress, please note it.

 In 2012, IPMU was named after Mr. Fred Kavli by accepting a donation from the Kavli Foundation of the United States and establishing an endowment.
 The motivation to bear Kavli name was two-fold: endowment and prestige.
 Because of the steady and flexible endowment income that can be carried over fiscal years, it already allowed us to overstretch our finances to go aggressively after postdoc candidates and research objectives.
 The stable endowment income also allows us to acquire loan from UTokyo to help with cash flow in our research projects.
 The prestige factor is difficult to quantify, but it appears to have made a big splash within the community that the WPI institute was now recognized internationally with this donation.
 This is the first research center in Japan named after a donor of endowment, a symbol of system reform.
-Fortunately, in FY 2014, the TODIAS won four permanent posts to guarantee the outstanding research and education in the TODIAS.
+Fortunately, in FY 2015, the UTIAS won five (to be increased to nine in FY2016) permanent posts to guarantee the outstanding research and education in the UTIAS.
 The Kavli Foundation regards this progress as a result of vigorous support by UTokyo, and they decided to increase a donation as an effective matching fund.